 Over the years, the Guttmacher Institute has received financial support from PPFA, as it has from a wide range of other entities.
 In 2007, Guttmacher’s special affiliation status with PPFA was terminated, and PPFA’s financial support to the Institute, then at $395,000 (3.3% of Guttmacher’s total budget), was phased out over the following three years.
 In 2010, PPFA’s final contribution in support of the Institute’s program, in the amount of $75,000, constituted 0.6% of Guttmacher’s nearly $13 million budget.
 In 2013, PPFA made a one-time contribution of $50,000 to the Cory L. Richards Memorial Scholarship Fund; this gift did not support the Institute’s programmatic work.

 The Guttmacher Institute maintains offices in New York and Washington.
-Its current staff of more than 100 comprises demographers, social scientists, public policy analysts, editors, writers, communications specialists, and financial and technical personnel.
-A few of its employees have been with the organization for most of its existence, and an affiliation that goes back 10 or 15 years is not unusual.
-The Institute's work is guided by a 24-member board made up of eminent professionals from a rich variety of disciplines, as well as civic leaders from across the United States and around the world.
-The Guttmacher Institute's annual budget of approximately $20 million is derived largely from private foundations, government agencies, multilateral organizations and individual contributions.
+Its current staff of more than 115 comprises demographers, social scientists, public policy analysts, editors, writers, communications specialists, and financial and technical personnel.
+The Institute's work is guided by a 19-member board made up of eminent professionals from a rich variety of disciplines, as well as civic leaders from across the United States and around the world.
+The Guttmacher Institute's annual budget of approximately $30 million is derived largely from private foundations, government agencies, multilateral organizations and individual contributions.